The Global Quarter

 Are there any prerequisites to be a Franke Fellow or for any of these courses?

-Franke Fellows who take the core required courses will receive 12 or 13 units of credit for the quarter: 7 or 8 units for classes on the SLS campus and 5 units for the field study.
+Franke Fellows who take the core required courses will receive 12 units of credit for the quarter: 7 units for classes on the Stanford Law School campus and 5 units for the field study.
 If you have already taken one of the core courses, you may take Introduction to Finance instead.

 How will students be selected?